COVID -19: Is Nepal is safe from Novel Coronavirus?

 Additional coronavirus precautions if traveling to Nepal.

-Sanitation and good hygiene are skillful in Nepal, but better to take safety measures like washing your hands frequently and avoid touching your face.
+Sanitation and good hygiene are skillful in Nepal, but better to take safety measures like washing your hands frequently and avoiding touching your face.

 In the past days, several medical organizations have said the virus can be transmitted on a physical matter such as money or paper.
 So wash your hand frequently.